 Saint Mary’s and GU were tied at the end of regular season play in the WCC, but Saint Mary’s held the tiebreaker and earned the conference’s automatic bid to the NCAA Tournament.
 This left the Zags on the outside looking in, needing to win the WCC Tournament in Las Vegas to keep the 18-year-long March Madness streak alive for the Zags.

 McClellan took the opportunity to ball out.
-In the first tournament game against the University of Portland, he led the team with 26 points, 4 boards and 4 assists.
-He put up 15 on 3-5 shooting from downtown to help the Zags sneak pack BYU and into the championship game.
+In the first tournament game against the University of Portland, he led the team with 26 points, four boards and four assists.
+He put up 15 points on 3-5 shooting from downtown to help the Zags sneak past BYU and into the championship game.
 In the WCC championship, against a Saint Mary’s team who had beaten the Zags twice that season, McClellan led the team with 20 points and helped secure the Zags a bid in the NCAA tournament.

 That GU team would end up making a surprise run to the Sweet 16, where they lost a close game to Syracuse to end their run.
 Once the run ended, his time at GU was up.